gc3-uzh-ch/gridka-school/tutorial/cinder.rst

     root@db-node:~# mysql -u root -p
     mysql> CREATE DATABASE cinder;
-    mysql> GRANT ALL ON cinder.* TO 'cinder'@'%' IDENTIFIED BY 'gridka';
+    mysql> GRANT ALL ON cinder.* TO 'cinder'@'%' IDENTIFIED BY 'mhpc';
-    mysql> GRANT ALL PRIVILEGES ON cinder.* TO 'cinder'@'%' IDENTIFIED BY 'gridka';
+    mysql> GRANT ALL PRIVILEGES ON cinder.* TO 'cinder'@'%' IDENTIFIED BY 'mhpc';
     mysql> FLUSH PRIVILEGES;
     mysql> exit